ufz/devguide/_posts/2012-06-26-configure-svn.markdown

 categories: advanced
 ---

 To ensure proper line endings on files setting up the following configuration is absolutely essential on your Subversion client.
-The configuration files are found in *~/.subversion/* on Linux systems or *%USERPROFILE%\Application Data\Subversion\\* on Windows systems.
+The configuration files are found in:

+- *~/.subversion/* on Linux / Mac OS
+- *%USERPROFILE%\Application Data\Subversion\\* on Windows XP
+- *%USERPROFILE\AppData\Roaming\Subversion\\* on Windows 7

 Add the following to your Subversion ***config***-file:

     [miscellany]
     enable-auto-props = yes